Alex-Dubljevic/GameWave/README.md

 ## What is GameWave?

 GameWave is a project that I created for a computer science class and it is a mock video game marketplace where users can signup, login, get recommended games, and leave reviews.
 The project makes use of a Java Swing frontend, and a localhost server backend completely in Java.
-I coded the entire frontend of the application, the recommendation algorithm, and some of the server endpoints including proper HTTP request processing.
-One team member helped make the rest of the server while others contributed through data entry and writing descriptions/making images.
+I coded the entire frontend of the application, the recommendation algorithm using content-based filtering, and some of the server endpoints including proper HTTP request processing.
+One team member helped make the rest of the server and some of the classes while others contributed through data entry and writing descriptions/making images.
+All in all, there are over 15 fully documented classes that each play an important part in making the application work.

+Some of the most difficult challenges I had to solve while making this application include:
+* Figuring out how to encode, send and decode images over the server using HTTP requests and Base64
+* Creating a proper layout with consistent UI components for each page that was visually appealing
+* Learning how to create/use a content-based filtering algorithm along with various sorting algorithms

 ## Documentation and Example Photos